Sequoia-P/MusicComposer/README.md

 -	Manuel music composition
 -	Music transposer (up to 11 spaces forwards or backwards)
 -	Note removal by position or value
--	Music player with selection controls
+-	Music player with selection controls and piano sounds
 -	5 save files with immediate auto-save
 -	Undo button for recent changes in current save file